 Every case of a stroke must be taken extremely seriously.
 The symptoms can vary greatly from person to person.
-Frequently, however, may be observed:
+However, the following symptoms are frequently observed:

 - Paralysis on one side of the body or weakness in the arms and legs